andresriancho/django-rest-framework-timing/README.md

 cd djanto-rest-framework-timing/
 virtualenv venv
-pip install -r requirements.txt pip install -r client/requirements.txt
+pip install -r requirements.txt
 ```

 # Setup
-The current version uses a SQLite database and Token authentication for
+The current version uses a SQLite database and Token authentication with
-the REST API.
+a hard-coded key.

 Build the docker container: